You are currently viewing Solar turbidity factors – Linke turbidity coefficient

 Understanding of the turbidity coefficient as an important factor

-The weakening of the solar energy that reaches the solar panel therefore depends on: the state of the sky, the density and shape of the clouds and the composition of the gases in the atmosphere and the humidity of the air.
-Solar irradiation is also weakened by the influence of permanent atmospheric factors.
-This attenuation has nothing to do with local atmospheric conditions and includes: ozone and moisture concentration.
+The weakening of the solar energy that reaches the solar panel therefore depends on the state of the sky, the density and shape of the clouds, the composition of the gases in the atmosphere, and the humidity of the air.
+Permanent atmospheric factors also weaken solar irradiation.
+This attenuation has nothing to do with local atmospheric conditions, but includes ozone and moisture concentration.
 But that’s not all.
-The attenuation of sunlight reaching the solar panel is affected by two other important factors: water vapor and aerosols, and these are known as atmospheric haze.
+Two other important factors, water vapor and aerosols, known as atmospheric haze, affect the attenuation of sunlight reaching the solar panel.

 Should we aproximate turbidity coefficient ?